mmichlin66/mmichlin66.github.io/mimcss/ref/mimcss-reference-rules.md

 The `$keyframes` function creates a new `@keyframes` CSS rule.
 The animation name will be created when the rule is processed as part of the style definition class.
 The name can be also overridden by providing either an explicit name or another animation rule.
 The function can be called without parameters just to "declare" the animation.
 Such animation can be later used either in conditional grouping rules or in derived style definition classes.

-The `$keyframes` function accepts an array of `AnimationRule` object.
-Each `AnimationRule` object defines a *waypoint* and a styleset.
+The `$keyframes` function accepts an array of `AnimationFrame` objects, each defining a *waypoint* and a styleset.
 Waypoints are specified either as keywords `"from"` and `"to"` or as a number representing percentage.

 **Example.** The following example defines a simple animation rule.